-The movie that cemented Bogart’s star status remains a miracle of studio filmmaking over 50 years later.
+The movie that cemented Bogart and Bergman’s star status remains a miracle of studio filmmaking over 70 years later.
 Troubled behind the scenes, yet every element coalesced into a stirring, satisfying entertainment that still merits its status as one of the top Hollywood pictures ever.
 We can only imagine the impact it had on wartime audiences.

 About John Landis